Phrax112/genemoynihan.com/_posts/2019-12-01-Short-History-of-Europe.md

 ---
-title: Book Review: A Short History of Europe
+title: A Short History of Europe
 author: Gene
 layout: post
 ---